Slas1/DistriExerMandatory2/README.md

 # MiniP2-ChittyChat

-## Description

-You have to implement Chitty-Chat a distributed system, that is providing a chatting service, and keeps track of logical time using Lamport Timestamps.

-We call clients of the Chitty-Chat service **Participants**.
+Description:

+You have to implement distributed mutual exclusion between nodes in your distributed system.

+You can choose to implement any of the algorithms, that were discussed in lecture 7.

+System Requirements:

-Clients in Chitty-Chat can **Publish** a valid chat message at any time the wish.
+R1: Any node can at any time decide it wants access to the Critical Section

-A valid message is a string of UTF-8 encoded text with a maximum length of 128 characters.

-A client publishes a message by making an RPC call Publish() to Chitty-Chat.

-The Chitty-Chat service has to **Broadcast** every published message, together with the current Lamport timestamp, to all participants in the system, by using the RPC call Broadcast().

-When a client receives a broadcasted message, it has to write the message and the current Lamport timestamp to the log

-Chat clients can join or drop out at any time.

-A "Participant X  joined Chitty-Chat at Lamport time L" message is broadcast when client X joins to all Participant, including the new Participant.

-A "Participant X left Chitty-Chat at Lamport time L" message is broadcast when Participant X leaves to all remaining Participants.
+R2: Only one node at the same time is allowed to enter the Critical Section

+R2: Every node that requests access to the Critical Section, will get access to the Critical Section (at some point in time)

-## Technical Requirements
+Technical Requirements:

+1. Use Golang to implement the service's nodes

-1. Use gRPC for all message passing between nodes.
+1. Use gRPC for message passing between nodes

-1. Use Golang to implement the service and clients.

-1. Every client has to be deployed as a separate processes.

-1. Log all service calls (Publish, Broadcast, ...) using the log package.
+1. Your nodes need to find each other.
+For service discovery, you can choose one of the following options

+- supply a file with  ip addresses/ports of other nodes

+- enter ip adress/ports trough command line

+- use the Serf package for service discovery

-1. Demonstrate that the system can be started with at least 3 client nodes.
+1. Demonstrate that the system can be started with at least 3 nodes

-1. Demonstrate that a client node can join the system.

-1. Demonstrate that a client node can leave the system.
+1. Demonstrate using logs,  that a node gets access to the Critical Section

-1. **Optional**: All elements of the Chitty-Chat service are deployed as Docker containers.

-## Hand-in Requirements
+Hand-in requirements:

-1. Hand in a single report in a pdf file.
+1. Hand in a single report in a pdf file

-1. Describe your system architecture - do you have a server-client architecture, peer to peer, or something else?

-1. Describe what  RPC methods are implemented: Publish(), Broadcast(), any other ?

-1. Describe how you have implemented calculation of the Lamport timestamps.

-1. Provide a diagram, that traces a sequence of RPC calls together with the Lamport timestamps, that corresponds to a chosen sequence of interactions: Client X joines, Client X Publishes, ..., Client X leaves.
-Include documentation (system logs) in your appendix.

 1. Provide a link to a Git repo with your source code in the report

-1. Include system logs, that document the requirements are met, in the appendix of your report.
+1. Include system logs, that document the requirements are met, in the appendix of your report

+Grading notes

+Partial implementations may be accepted, if the students can reason what they should have done in the report.